 We were impressed with the laid back feel to the Île d’Oléron.
 It’s got plenty of campsites and motorhome aires.
 I love the fact that French tourist destinations normally have plenty of places to park motorhomes.
 Car parks often have specific areas in car parks for motorhomes.
 Despite the large number of motorhomes on the island there is still plenty of places to park.

 I would recommend a visit to the Île d’Oléron.
-The weather has been very good whilst we have been here and we would certainly come to the Île d’Oléron again.
+The weather was very good and we would certainly go to the Île d’Oléron again.